NAL-i5K/NAL_RNA_seq_annotation_pipeline/README.md

 **1. Setup conda env**
 - https://scinet.usda.gov/guide/conda/
 - Used conda to create an new env.
 - Package Entrez-direct and Pysam are not included in the module list of Ceres.
 Use conda to install them into env.
-(Python3 and Perl5 may be insatlled into env at the same time)
+(Python3 and Perl5 may be insatlled into env at the same time) Entrez-direct: https://anaconda.org/bioconda/entrez-direct Pysam: https://anaconda.org/bioconda/pysam

 We also provide a conda venv which is ready to be used.
 If you don't want to create your conda env, you can skip step1~4 and run the following command.
 - `module load minicanda` and `conda activate /lustre/project/nal_genomics/hsiukang/rnannot_venv`